 When the clouds gather, the skies darken and the rain starts to fall, fashion tends to be the last thing on our minds.
 We care less about cutting a dash and more about dashing for cover — keeping our ankles dry and grabbing the nearest newspaper to hold over our heads.
-Style, unfortunately, is sluiced away at the very first signs of rain.
+Style, unfortunately, tends to be sluiced away at the very first signs of rain.

 When the skies darken, opt for a sophisticated black brolly

 Is there any accessory more classically British than the sleek, chic black umbrella?
 It’s just a bowler hat and monocle away from the ultimate gentlemanly stereotype.
 But it’s become a classic for a reason.
-This faithful front door mainstay will pair with almost any outfit you throw on, never upstage your get-up — but always keep it safe from showers.
+This faithful front door mainstay will pair with almost any outfit you throw on; never upstaging your get-up — but always keeping it safe from showers.

 Take this leather-handled offering from bastions of umbrella-making James Smith & Sons.
 Elegant and lightweight, the Italian calf leather crook adds another level of luxury.
-London Undercover’s 42-inch umbrella is a similarly sophisticated way to escape any rainfall, and New & Lingwood’s 8 Ball handle adds their signature eccentric touch to the classic black design.
+London Undercover’s 42-inch umbrella is a similarly sophisticated way to escape any rainfall, and Kingsman’s chestnut wood handle adds the brand’s signature distinguished touch to the classic black design.

 James Smith & Sons London Umbrella